r-huijts/fontys-ict-applied-genai-showcase/README.md

 ## 🙏 Acknowledgments

-- All MA-AAI-MC students for their innovative research contributions
+- All Applied GenAI students for their innovative research contributions
 - Course instructors for designing these challenging and engaging research cases
 - The open-source community for inspiration and best practices

 ---

-*Built with 🧠 by MA-AAI-MC students | Powered by curiosity and caffeine ☕*
+*Built with 🧠 by Fontys ICT Applied GenAI students | Powered by curiosity and caffeine ☕*